 If you are in a non-ICMP environment, you can also find metrics such as CPU, Disk, Network utilization, Memory, etc. The dashboard shows color-coded buttons and graphics to help you quickly determine whether a device is up or down.

-Spiceworks Network Monitor is compatible with Ubuntu, Debian, Windows, and MacOS.
+Spiceworks Connectivity Dashboard is compatible with Ubuntu, Debian, Windows, and MacOS.

 EMCO Ping Monitor is a network-connection-state monitoring tool.
 It can be configured to automatically check the connection of network devices and hosts through continuous pings and to send alerts when it detects a failure.

 The tool can also give you a lot of additional information, such as uptime, outages, failed pings, and more.
 You can also expand the functionality of the tool, by creating custom scripts that launch particular applications or run commands when a connection is down or restored.

 Using the Status Overview, you can get a summary of all the monitored hosts.
 You can see their ping response rates, connection health, and outages.
 You can also print and export this information as reports.

 - Live Data Charts See real-time statistics shown as charts.

 - Historical Data Charts Show Ping statistics for any specific period for a selected host.

 - Compare Hosts Performance Compare the performance of hosts for any period.

 - Configure Notifications Send emails, activate notifications, or play sounds when a failure occurs.